gonodono/hex-grid/README.md

 #### The library's future

-The custom components are currently in the process of evolving from casual examples that were published just for convenience, to an actual, maintained library-type dealy, so many things are going to change, some pretty drastically.
+The custom components are currently in the process of evolving from casual examples that were published just for convenience, to an actual maintained library-type dealy, so many things are going to change, some pretty drastically.
 Because of that, this recent revision and release are mostly just small patches to keep this version working in the interim, in case the update takes too long.